franciscomello/content/files/en-us/web/http/overview/index.md

 ## Components of HTTP-based systems

-HTTP is a client-server protocol: requests are sent by one entity, the user-agent (or a proxy on behalf of it).
+HTTP is a client-server protocol: requests are sent by a "client" entity called the user-agent (or a proxy on behalf of it).
-Most of the time the user-agent is a Web browser, but it can be anything, for example, a robot that crawls the Web to populate and maintain a search engine index.
+Most of the time the user-agent is a Web browser (an agent acting on behalf of a user), but it can be other things, such as a robot that crawls the Web to populate and maintain a search engine index.

-Each individual request is sent to a server, which handles it and provides an answer called the _response_.
+Each individual request made by the client, or user agent, is sent to a server, which handles it and provides an answer called the _response_.
-Between the client and the server there are numerous entities, collectively called {{Glossary("Proxy_server", "proxies")}}, which perform different operations and act as gateways or {{Glossary("Cache", "caches")}}, for example.
+Between the client and the server there can be numerous entities, collectively called {{Glossary("Proxy_server", "proxies")}}, which perform different operations and act as gateways or {{Glossary("Cache", "caches")}}, for example.

 ![Client server chain](client-server-chain.png)